xyzmaps/xyz-documentation/docs/ui/yourxyzspace.md

 thing you need to configure is where the data is you want to show, and at which zoom levels you want it to be visible.

-1. Create and configure a `SpaceProvider` acting as a datasource to your Data Hub Space content
+1. Create and configure a `SpaceProvider` acting as a datasource to your XYZ Maps Space content

     ```javascript
     // Define provider for this layer